 "The inability of so many companies to confirm whether third parties have had a data breach or cyber attack involving sensitive and confidential information should be a wake-up call for businesses across all industries.
 To mitigate this risk, companies should compile a comprehensive inventory of and conduct data and privacy risk assessments for all third-party vendors; however, we found that few companies represented in this research, in particular those outside the regulated banking sector, have done so."

 So how do risky partners increase an organization's cyber risk exposure?
 Security compromises will occur in any number of ways, but at the end of the day, determining the likelihood of a particular vendor falling victim to a data breach is far more crucial than figuring out how the inevitable will happen.
-The most straightforward way to mitigate risk is to first quantify it—in UpGuard's resilience platform, this measure is known as its CSTAR (Cyber Security Threat Assessment Report) resilience score.
+Vendor risk assessments can begin to answer the questions, but real resilience requires more.
+The most straightforward way to mitigate risk is to first quantify it—in UpGuard's resilience platform, this measure is known as its CSR (Cyber Security Rating).

-CSTAR combines the results of external risk assessments—websites, email, open ports, company profiles—with internal assessments like server and network configurations, vulnerability management, and critical infrastructure security metrics—to create a numerical value representing an organization's cyber risk posture.
-Find out why leading cyber risk insurance providers are relying on UpGuard and CSTAR to insure businesses against data breaches—give UpGuard a spin on us, or try out the CSTAR risk grader for free today.
+CSR combines the results of external risk assessments—websites, email, open ports, company profiles—with internal assessments like server and network configurations, vulnerability management, and critical infrastructure security metrics—to create a numerical value representing an organization's cyber risk posture.
+Find out why leading cyber risk insurance providers are relying on UpGuard and CSR to insure businesses against data breaches and foster cyber resilience.